LAiSER-Software/docs/README.md

 **NOTE**: Python 3.9 or later, *preferably 3.12*, is expected to be installed on your system.
 If you don't have Python installed, you can download it from [here](https://www.python.org/downloads/).

-## Usage

-As of now LAiSER can be used a command line tool or from the Jupyter notebook(Google Colab).
-The steps to setup the tool are as follows:

-### Google Colab Setup(preferred)
-LAiSER's Jupyter notebook is, currently, the fastest way to get started with the tool.
-You can access the notebook [here](/notebooks/Extract%20Function%20Colab%20Execution.ipynb)

-- Once the notebook is imported in google colaboratory, connect to a GPU-accelerated runtime(T4 GPU) and run the cells in the notebook.

 ### Command Line Setup
 To use LAiSER as a command line tool, follow the steps below: